Daily bulletin on solar and geomagnetic activity from the SIDC

 Electron fluxes at geostationary orbit

-The greater than 2 MeV electron flux (as measured by GOES 18 and GOES 19) has briefly exceeded the 1000 pfu threshold over the last 24 hours.
-It is exceed to exceed the 1000 pfu threshold again in the next 24 hours.
-The 24-hour electron fluence was at nominal levels and is expected to increase towards moderate levels over the next 24 hours and remain at moderate levels over the next days.
+The greater than 2 MeV electron flux as measured by GOES 18 and GOES 19 has been below the 1000 pfu threshold for the last 24 hours.
+Similar conditions can be expected for the next 24 hours.
+The 24-hour electron fluence was at normal levels and is expected to remain so.

-Estimated international sunspot number167 - Based on 14 stations
+Estimated international sunspot number136 - Based on 13 stations

 Noticeable events summary